 So what would be the benefits of not forgetting?

-Our brains have limited capacity.
+Our brain has a limited capacity.
 And saving some of the information we have on a computer allows us to free up some of it and dedicate ourselves to learning new things.
-This is already a reality: we use smartphones, voice assistants and the cloud to “park” information (from appointments to passwords, from pasta timers to holiday photos) and to help us not forget them.
+This is already a reality: we use smartphones, voice assistants and the cloud to "park" information (from appointments to passwords, from the pasta timer to holiday photos) and to help us not forget them.

 So far we talk about beautiful things.
 What happens when the memories are bad?
 The discussion changes: in some cases is it more useful to remember or forget?

 Projects are already underway investigating how brain stimulation can help to render traumatic experiences inactive.
 An understandable goal.
-But if our memory also becomes accessible from the outside, who will judge what a traumatic experience is?
-Again: when we reach the ability to alter and erase memories on command, what will really tell us if a memory is real or not?
+But if our memory will also become accessible from the outside, who will judge what a traumatic experience is?
+Again: when we achieve the ability to alter and erase memories on command, what will it really tell us whether a memory is real or not?

 Legislation on this point is still non-existent.
-Or almost: at the moment the first (and only) country in the world to establish a law to protect neurological rights even in its Constitution has been Chile.
-It is to be hoped that other nations will follow soon.
+Or almost: at the moment the first (and only) country in the world to establish a law to protect neurological rights even in its Constitution was Chile.
+It is to be hoped that other nations will follow as soon as possible.